 - Heart disease

-- Joint concerns like patellar luxation and hip dysplasia.
+- Joint concerns like patellar luxation and hip dysplasia

-Conclusion / Summary
+Golden Maltese – Conclusion / Summary

-However, the current Golden Maltese generations, however, seem to be just a little larger than the Maltese and maintain many of the positive personality traits of both parent breeds.
+However, the current Golden Maltese mix generations seem to be just a little larger than the Maltese and maintain many of the positive personality traits of both parent breeds.

 This including playfulness, a protective nature, and an eagerness to learn!